-/ SUPPLIERS
+SUPPLIERS

 Suppliers are a core element of Adif AV's business strategy.
-Supplier relations are based on guaranteeing transparent tendering and legal certainty.
+Supplier relation guaranteeing transparent tendering and legal certainty.

 The contracting procedure is framed by applicable procurement legislation, which includes stringent selection criteria and articulates all procurement procedures around transparency-based management, factoring in all processes and possible incidents.